-The most recent stock status and fishery interaction information is available in the Marine Mammal Stock Assessment Reports, which are published annually for all stocks that occur in state and federal waters of the Alaska region (SARs; NMFS 2017, Muto et al. 2017).
+The most recent stock status and fishery interaction information is available in the Marine Mammal Stock Assessment Reports (SARs), which are published annually for all stocks that occur in state and federal waters of the Alaska region (NMFS 2017a, Muto et al. 2017).
 Individual SARs provide information on each stock's geographic distribution, population estimates, population trends, and estimates of the potential biological removal (PBR) levels for each stock.
-The SARs identify sources of human-caused mortality, including serious injury and mortality in commercial fishery operations, by fishery, and whether the stock has met ZMRG for all fisheries.
+The SARs identify sources of human-caused mortality, including serious injury and mortality in commercial fishery operations, by fishery, and whether the PBR has been exceeded.
 The SARs also include the stock's ESA listing status and MMPA depleted and strategic designations.
-Strategic stock SARs are updated annually, and SARs for non-strategic stocks are updated every three years or when significant new information is available.
+Strategic stock SARs are updated annually, and SARs for non-strategic stocks are updated every three years or when significant new information becomes available.